Guidelines for the Preparation and Submission of Doctoral Dissertation

 Candidates are advised that approval of the dissertation by the research committee during the summer is not possible.

 Dissertations (or portions thereof) with a duration of 15 minutes or less will be considered for performance with an IU orchestra, band, or the New Music Ensemble.
-Works involving chorus, concerto soloist or with durations exceeding 15 minutes will NOT be programmed.
+Works involving chorus, concerto soloist or with durations exceeding 15 minutes will likely NOT be programmed.
 To have a dissertation placed in the pool for performance consideration, composers MUST:

 - Format their dissertation so that it is usable (readable) by a conductor.
 It will not be acceptable for performance if the music is sized extremely small to avoid having to make page by page vertical adjustments in staves.